gleitz/howdoi/docs/contributing_to_howdoi.md

   howdoi create a pull request on Github
   ```
   in your command line and follow the steps written in it.
-- Each PR made should pass all the ) tests and should not have any flake8 or pylint errors or warnings.
-Hence, testing and linting are important before making a PR.
-You can now run `python setup.py` lint which will run pylint and flake8.:
+- Each PR made should pass all the tests and should not have any flake8 or pylint errors.
+Github runs tests on each PR but we before that, you should run `python setup.py` lint which will run pylint and flake8.

 - Once your commit passes all the tests, make a PR and wait for it to be reviewed and merged.